Code-Institute-Submissions/MS1-Project-Wepre-Hall/TESTING.md

 ### Navbar

 - Navbar should have house logo on left next to title in a large font.
+- House logo when clicked should direct to index.html.
 - On all navigation links the text should display brighter when the mouse is hovered over.
 - First navigation link should be to home page and should direct to index.html when clicked.
 - Second navigation link should be to history page and should direct to history.html when clicked.